-The burden of having certain diseases and chronic illnesses are all rising among women and increases women's risk for morbidity and mortality.1 In one study conducted by the Center for Health Quality Outcomes and Economic Research in 2008, 27% of pregnant women reported having a chronic illness/conditions.32 According to the CDC, the number of women with HIV giving birth in the United States increased approximately 30%, from 6,000-7,000 in 2000 to 8,700 in 2006.18 With the prevalence of chronic illness and pregnancy related problems continuing to increase, it is imperative that measures related to HROB, specifically related to essential specialty physician services, are developed.
+The burden of having certain diseases and chronic illnesses are all rising among women and increases women's risk for morbidity and mortality.1 In one study conducted by the Center for Health Quality Outcomes and Economic Research in 2008, 27% of pregnant women reported having a chronic illness/condition.27 According to the CDC, the number of women with HIV giving birth in the United States increased approximately 30%, from 6,000-7,000 in 2000 to 8,700 in 2006.28 With the prevalence of chronic illness and pregnancy related problems continuing to increase, it is imperative that measures related to HROB, specifically related to essential specialty physician services and multidisciplinary care, are developed.

-Causes of pregnancy-related deaths in the United States are as follows: Cardiovascular diseases (14.6%), Infection/sepsis (14.0%), Noncardiovascular diseases (11.9%), Cardiomyopathy (11.8%), Hemorrhage (11.0%), Hypertensive disorders of pregnancy (9.9%), Thrombotic pulmonary embolism (9.4%), Cerebrovascular accidents (6.1%), Amniotic fluid embolism (5.4%), and Anesthesia complications (0.6%).33 Many of these pregnancy-related deaths are complications and conditions associated with women who are classified as high risk and therefore should be seeking higher level physician services throughout their pregnancy.
-Having the appropriate and essential subspecialty services available to help identify risk factors and manage conditions for women with high risk pregnancies will reduce maternal and neonatal mortality.
-The role that maternal fetal medicine doctors and subspecialty doctors play in the care for women with chronic illness or pregnancyrelated problems is discussed in detail in the Importance of the Measure section.
+Causes of pregnancy-related deaths in the United States are as follows: Cardiovascular diseases (14.6%), Infection/sepsis (14.0%), Noncardiovascular diseases (11.9%), Cardiomyopathy (11.8%), Hemorrhage (11.0%), Hypertensive disorders of pregnancy (9.9%), Thrombotic pulmonary embolism (9.4%), Cerebrovascular accidents (6.1%), Amniotic fluid embolism (5.4%), and Anesthesia complications (0.6%).29 Many of these pregnancy-related deaths are complications and conditions associated with women who are classified as high risk and therefore should be seeking higher level physician services throughout their pregnancy.
+Having access to a multidisciplinary team with the appropriate and essential subspecialty services available to help identify risk factors and manage conditions for women with high-risk pregnancies will reduce maternal and neonatal mortality.
+The role of multidisciplinary care for women with chronic illness or pregnancy related problems was discussed in detail in the Importance of the Measure section.

 Whether occurring prior to conception or affiliation with pregnancy, maternal cardiac disease of any type has the potential for significant morbidity and mortality, representing the largest percentage of pregnancy-related deaths in the United States.
-Congenital heart diseases require multidisciplinary care for early intervention and close monitoring of maternal and fetal well-being.
-34 Discussion regarding subspecialty services necessary to appropriately care for those OB patients includes the availability of a comprehensive team approach consisting of cardiologist, obstetricians, anesthetists, pediatricians, clinical nurse specialists, and clinical geneticists.35 All women at risk should have at least one consultative appointment with a subspecialty provider.36 The principal recommendations focus on: pre-pregnancy counseling and testing37, specialized care rendered by a multidisciplinary team,^{34,38} caution with medication management and surgical interventions,^{39,40} close maternal-fetal monitoring34, and evaluation of maternal-fetal risks for decision making regarding timing of delivery.38
+Congenital heart diseases require multidisciplinary care for early intervention and close monitoring of maternal and fetal well-being.30 Discussion regarding multidisciplinary services necessary to appropriately care for those OB patients includes the availability of a comprehensive team approach consisting of cardiologist, obstetricians, anesthetists, pediatricians, clinical nurse specialists, and clinical geneticists.31 All women at risk should have at least one consultative appointment with a subspecialty provider.32 The principal recommendations focus on: pre-pregnancy counseling and testing33, specialized care rendered by a multidisciplinary team,^{12,30} caution with medication management and surgical interventions^{34,35}, close maternal-fetal monitoring30, and evaluation of maternal-fetal risks for decision making regarding timing of delivery.12

-Mental illness and substance dependency during pregnancy present a number of challenges for treatment.
-Decisions about appropriate treatment methods must be cautiously considered with respect to the impact on the health of the mother and the outcomes of the pregnancy.41 The principal recommendations for treating mental health during pregnancy focus on: screening of all pregnant women for substance abuse, brief interventions^{42,43}, harm reduction42, substance abuse withdrawal management42, multidisciplinary management ^{41,44}, pharmacological therapy should be individualized with consideration of risks vs. benefits^{43,45,46}, and careful monitoring of the mother and infant development throughout the pregnancy.44 It is essential that all high risk mental health patients have available a consultation and referral to psychiatric and psychological clinicians for management of mood disorders, acute and chronic psychosis, pregnancy loss, unwanted pregnancy and substance abuse and chronic pain.47 The team approach allows psychiatric consultants to concentrate on psychosocial interventions rather than psychopharmacological interventions when appropriate, thus reducing unintended consequences from pharmacotherapy and increasing positive outcomes.
+Mental illness and substance dependency during pregnancy present a number of challenges for treatment and require a multidisciplinary approach.
+Decisions about appropriate treatment methods must be cautiously considered with respect to the impact on the health of the mother and the outcomes of the pregnancy.36 The principal recommendations for treating mental health during pregnancy focus on: screening of all pregnant women for substance abuse, brief interventions^{37,38}, harm reduction37, substance abuse withdrawal management37, multidisciplinary management ^{36,39}, pharmacological therapy should be individualized with consideration of risks vs. benefits^{38,40,41}, and careful monitoring of the mother and infant development throughout the pregnancy.39 It is essential that all high risk mental health patients have available a consultation and referral to psychiatric and psychological clinicians for management of mood disorders, acute and chronic psychosis, pregnancy loss, unwanted pregnancy and substance abuse and chronic pain.42 The multidisciplinary team approach allows psychiatric consultants to concentrate on psychosocial interventions rather than psychopharmacological interventions when appropriate, thus reducing unintended consequences from pharmacotherapy and increasing positive outcomes.